asantagata/fruit-ui/docs/md/core/this.md

 ## Properties of `this`

-The following list describes all properties of the `this` keyword.
-With the exception of `this.target`, they are only available within components.
+The following list describes all properties of the `this` keyword in FRUIT components.
+With the exception of `this.target`, these are only available within components.

 ### `this.producer` and `this.memo`